Loading...

 Details

-HAZMAT endorsement requires written knowledge retest and new TSA background check at every renewal.
-Vision test required.
-No other written tests required for renewal unless upgrading class, removing air brake restriction, or adding new endorsement.
+Hazmat (H) endorsement requires written knowledge test and TSA background check at renewal.
+Vision test required for all CDL renewals.
+No other knowledge tests required unless upgrading class, removing air brake restriction, or adding new endorsement.

 Regulatory Board